c10l/vagrant-butcher/README.md

 ## Changelog

+### 2.2.0

+* Removed compatibility with Vagrant < 1.5
+* Fixes an issue with recent Vagrant versions where the butcher sequence would never run
+* Sets default `guest_key_path` depending on OS
+* Tested and confirmed working on Windows and Linux

 ### 2.0.0

 * No more option to point to `knife.rb`.
 Data is retrieved from the `Vagrantfile`'s `chef_client` provisioner